What to Expect

 Why use a mobile ultrasound service?

 It is our goal at Minnesota Veterinary Ultrasound to enhance your diagnostic abilities so that you can provide appropriate treatment in a timely and efficient manner.
-Our ultrasound specialist, Dr. Melissa Weisman, is devoted to ultrasound study and providing the best in diagnostic ultrasound imaging and associated services to your practice.
+Our ultrasound expert, Dr. Melissa Weisman, is devoted to ultrasound study and providing the best in diagnostic ultrasound imaging and associated services to your practice.
 Because that is our main focus, we are able to bring you the latest in diagnostic ultrasound interpretation and practical applications.
 Furthermore, pets and their owners enjoy the convenience and comfort of being able to receive these services at your veterinary hospital leading to better owner compliance.
 This results in better care for your patients and satisfied clients.

 What are common indications for an abdominal ultrasound?